 - Intelligent AZ Selection: Spot pricing can vary by AZ (availability zone), sometimes by up to 15-20%.
 Qubole can automatically select an optimal AZ based on Spot pricing for the cluster instance type chosen.
 Currently AZ selection is only supported for non-VPC clusters.

-You can read more about integration with AWS Spot nodes in Qubole’s documentation.
+You can read more about integration with AWS Spot nodes and Qubole’s intelligent Spot management in our documentation.
 This feature is available for Hadoop, Spark, and Presto clusters.

 Customer Data on Usage and Savings